 Campus Activities and Involvement Center

-The Campus Activities and Involvement Center is your gateway to entertainment and involvement on campus.
+The Campus Activities and Involvement Center (CAIC) is your gateway to entertainment and involvement on campus.
 As part of the Division of Student Affairs, we are “creating experiences for life” by providing opportunities for students to participate actively, grow personally and explore new ideas and interests through a variety of entertainment and involvement experiences, including the annual Involvement Carnival.
 Our staff, and the students with whom we work, are committed to creating a vibrant campus community filled with diverse activities for all students.
 Activities produced by the center include UNCWelcome, UNCWelcome Back, UNCWeekends, and the Involvement Carnival.
-Students interested in learning about ways to get engaged with student organizations or to find out about events and activities can do so at https://uncw.campuslabs.com/engage.
-You can also check out the Web calendar to find out ways of getting involved in the UNCW Community: www.events.uncw.edu/MasterCalendar.
+Students interested in learning about ways to get engaged with student organizations or to find out about events and activities can do so on WaveLink at https://uncw.campuslabs.com/engage.

-Aside from their latest changes, Campus Dining offers several national brands throughout campus: Chick-fil-A, Panda Express, Subway, Einstein Bagels, Dunkin Donuts, and a Wilmington local favorite, Port City Java located in Randall Library.
+UNCW Campus Dining features several national brands throughout campus: Starbucks, Chick-fil-A, Panda Express, Subway, Einstein Bagels, Dunkin Donuts, and a Wilmington local favorite, Port City Java located in Randall Library.
 Local Restaurant Row is located in Hawk’s Nest and provides a space for local restaurants to pop up on campus to offer students more variety and a taste of Wilmington right here on campus!

 Summer @ the Dub

 Summer @ the Dub features a comprehensive calendar of campus and community events for students throughout the summer months, including activities such as films, concerts, outdoor recreation, bowling nights, special events, summer sporting event tickets, and much more.
 For more information, visit www.uncw.edu/summerprograms.